Source: Life Science Daily

 - How that data is protected from unauthorized access or manipulation

-- How regulatory requirements for data integrity are being enforced
+- How regulatory requirements are enforced

 AI Adoption Requires Governance